hermensbas/cmangos-issues-wiki/Server-Commands.md

 In these tables the available server commands are listed, grouped by security level.
+Level 0 usually can be used by players of the server, 1-3 by Gamemasters and 4 only on the server console.

 |Syntax|Security Level|Explanation|
 |-|-|-|